2024 Solar Incentives Guide for Loyalsock, PA - Tax Credits & Rebates

 EcoWatch's Loyalsock, PA Solar Incentives FAQs

-It's a smart idea to get in touch with your local Loyalsock solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided at the level of the Pennsylvania government, may have additional requirements.
+It's a good idea to talk to your local Loyalsock solar installer to get an understanding of which incentives your project may qualify for.
+Typically, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those provided at the level of the Pennsylvania government, may have other requirements.

 How long until the federal solar tax credit ends?